tariqahmed1912/internship-kloudle/docs/static_analysis.md

 ## Objective

-In this section, we will perform SAST using NodeJsScan on DVNA in Production server.
+In this section, we will be using various tools to perform SAST on DVNA in Production server.

 About SAST